 If you want to save as much of your natural tooth enamel as possible, you’ll want to consider inlays or onlays.
 Many of our patients prefer inlays and onlays to dental crowns because they are less invasive.
 To prepare your tooth for an inlay or onlay, we only remove the decayed tooth matter.
 Dental crowns, on the other hand, are designed to cover the entire visible portion of your tooth above the gum line, which means our dentist has to remove more natural tooth enamel to make room.

 How Inlays & Onlays Work

 The dental inlay or onlay procedure takes two trips to our office.
 During your first appointment, our dentist will drill out the cavity before taking impressions of your teeth.
 These impressions will then be sent to the dental lab where your custom tooth restoration will be made.

 When you come back for your second appointment, our dentist will make sure that the size, fit, and color of your dental inlay or onlay is perfect before bonding it to the surface of your tooth.
 Inlays and onlays look and function like natural tooth enamel.

-Dr. Timothy Steimel DDS is a dentist in Bloomfield Hills MI.
+Dr. Steimel and Dr. Loprete are dentists in Bloomfield Hills MI.
 To learn if you’re a candidate for inlays and onlays, call (248) 335-4427